bezo97/IFSRenderer/README.md

 ### Build instructions
 You may build the project yourself using Visual Studio 2019 (with .NET Desktop Development workload).
-Since the default transforms are hosted is a separate repo, use the `--recurse-submodules` switch when cloning:
+Since the default transforms are hosted in a separate repo, use the `--recurse-submodules` switch when cloning:
 ```
 git clone --recurse-submodules https://github.com/bezo97/IFSRenderer.git
 ```
 The Setup project uses a [VS extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects), which is not required to build the portable IFSRenderer executable.
+You can ignore the "unsupported" warning and keep the Setup project unloaded.

 ## 🕹️ Usage